verfriemelt-dot-org/slides/faster/parts/50-php/10-versions-switcher.md

 assumptions:

  * we want to run the minimal supported php version by a project
- * if in a project, we want to use the projects version, otherwise the system default
+ * if in a project, we want to use the projects version specified in `composer.json`, otherwise the system default
  * version constraints for php often look like this
      * `"php": ">=8.1"`
      * `"php": "^7.4 || ^8.1"`